Nearly two decades of Ideation and Implementation

 Innovation begins with a single question.
 From this starting point, we can stoke curiosity, ignite passion, build our collective knowledge, and even improve our design outcomes.

 Anyone at our firm can apply for a grant during one of two annual calls for entries.
 Proposals are shared internally during an open comment period, and everyone at the firm gets to review and comment on the proposals.
 This encourages supportive discourse and community-building.
-Then, our Committee―Leigh Christy, Mariana Giraldo, Tyrone Marshall, Jon Penndorf, Matt Petermann, Adriana Portela, Kimberly Seigel, and Mark Walsh―makes the final selections.
+Then, our Committee―Leigh Christy, Tyrone Marshall, Jon Penndorf, Matt Petermann, Helen Schneider, Kimberly Seigel, and Mark Walsh―makes the final selections.

 After a round of completed projects, the Committee makes a concerted effort to meaningfully connect Incubator grantees with practices, studios, and project teams that might benefit from the research.